Articles of Association

 (b) Annuities will be paid in arrears and will be set up as soon as reasonably practicable following receipt by the Secretary of a copy of the Member’s death certificate and the Spouse’s or Partner’s or guardian’s (in the case of Dependent Children without a Spouse or Partner) initial declaration form.
 Annuity payments are to be made quarterly with tax at the applicable basic rate deducted at source and paid to HM Revenue and Customs (“HMRC”).
 Beneficiaries not liable to pay tax are able to recover deductions via self-assessment or an HMRC R40 claim.

 7.2.
 Beneficiaries are to confirm their continued entitlement to their annuity payments on an annual basis either in writing by post or online, as required by the Secretary.
+If not received and having taken reasonable and practicable steps to re-establish contact, annuity payments will be suspended until entitlement is re-established up to a maximum period of six years at which point no retrospective payments will be made.
+Suspended annuity payments will be retained within the Annuity Fund for the benefit of the wider Society.

 7.3.
 Where Power of Attorney has been granted over a Beneficiary’s affairs, a certified copy of the Lasting Power of Attorney form or equivalent is to be provided to the Society.